Athens railway station: Nationalisation

+GAIAOSE

+In 2001 the infrastructure element of OSE was created, known as GAIAOSE; it would henceforth be responsible for the maintenance of stations, bridges and other elements of the network, as well as the leasing and the sale of railway assists.
+In 2003, OSE launched "Proastiakos SA", as a subsidiary to serve the operation of the suburban network in the urban complex of Athens during the 2004 Olympic Games.
+In 2005, TrainOSE was created as a brand within OSE to concentrate on rail services and passenger interface.

 In 2003, the Hellenic Railways Organisation (OSE) launched the Athens Suburban Railway (Proastiakos) as a subsidiary responsible for the establishment of a suburban rail network in the Athens metropolitan area for the 2004 Summer Olympics.
 Peloponnese Station was closed on 7 August 2005, along with the metre-gauge line between Piraeus and Agioi Anargyroi.
 Its services were transferred to Larissis Station upon the opening of the Suburban Railway line to Corinth on 27 September 2005.
 In 2005, TrainOSE was created as a brand within OSE to concentrate on rail services and passenger interface.
 In 2008, all Athens Suburban Railway services were transferred from OSE to TrainOSE.

+In 2009, with the Greek debt crisis unfolding OSE's Management was forced to reduce services across the network.
+Timetables were cut back, and routes closed as the government-run entity attempted to reduce overheads.
+In 2011 it was reported that the Greek government was looking at divestiture of certain high-profile assets of OSE, namely a number of the larger terminal stations, most notably Piraeus, Thessaloniki, Volos, Larissa and Athens.
+In 2017 OSE's passenger transport sector was privatised as TrainOSE, (Now Hellenic Train) a wholly owned subsidiary of Ferrovie dello Stato Italiane.
+Infrastructure, including stations, remained under the control of OSE.

-The final service departed the unmodernized Larissis Station on 4 June 2017 before it was closed for various upgrades, including the installation of a railway electrification system.
+The final service departed the unmodernized Larissis Station on 4 June 2017 before it was closed for various upgrades, including the installation of the 25 kV AC, 50 Hz railway electrification system.
 The upgraded station was reopened on 30 July 2017.
 The Athens Metro station, inaugurated on 28 January 2000, lies underground and is served by Line 2 between Anthoupoli and Elliniko.
 In July 2022, the station began being served by Hellenic Train, the rebranded TrainOSE.

+Reconciliation

+In August 2025, the Greek Ministry of Infrastructure and Transport confirmed the creation of a new body, Greek Railways (Σιδηρόδρομοι Ελλάδος) to assume responsibility for rail infrastructure, planning, modernisation projects, and rolling stock across Greece.
+Previously, these functions were divided among several state-owned entities: OSE, which managed infrastructure; ERGOSÉ, responsible for modernisation projects; and GAIAOSÉ, which owned stations, buildings, and rolling stock.
+OSE had overseen both infrastructure and operations until its vertical separation in 2005.
+Rail safety has been identified as a key priority.
+The merger follows the July approval of a Parliamentary Bill to restructure the national railway system, a direct response to the Tempi accident of February 2023, in which 43 people died after a head-on collision.